Wentworth Woodhouse

 General Admission

-• North Tower Tour: Runs from 16th January 2026 to 28th February 2026, Friday to Sunday at 11:00am.
+- North Tower Tour: Runs Friday to Sunday from 16th January at 11:00am.
 Tickets are £20.00 for adults and £10.00 for children.
-The tour includes access to the clock tower and other areas of the North Tower.
+The tour lasts approximately 60 minutes and includes access to the clock tower.

-All proceeds from admissions and events support the restoration of Wentworth Woodhouse.
+All proceeds from tickets and events contribute to the restoration of Wentworth Woodhouse through the Wentworth Woodhouse Preservation Trust.

 Historic Houses members enjoy free House & Gardens tickets at Wentworth Woodhouse, available on the door or for pre-order via our website.
 Tours are not included in this offer.